JosipDomazetDev/Capentory-App/README.md

 The App makes use of MVVM-Architecture with an additional abstracted layer.
 MVVM generally includes three logical components:

 * View -> Responsible for displaying the current data to the user.
 This layer should contain as little logic as possible.
-* ViewModel -> Responsible for performing all the logic behind the scenes and exposing LiveData to the View.
+* ViewModel -> Responsible for performing all the logic behind the scenes.
-* Repository -> Responsible for fetching and parsing the data
+* Repository -> Responsible for fetching and parsing the data.

+Each component gets its data from the next higher level.
+The "data" is encapsulated into a wrapper-object that stores state information (INITIALIZED, SUCCESS, ERROR, FETCHING).
+That wrapper-object is further encapsulated into a LiveData-Object that is observable.
+The most primitive L

 ![MVVM according to Google](https://developer.android.com/topic/libraries/architecture/images/final-architecture.png)